zoxxx/Weight-Loss-Smoothies-App/README.md

 Smoothies, and green smoothies in particular, can be your best friend on your personal road to healthy weight loss that lasts.
 Smoothies are more than a tasty drink: the best smoothies offer you the perfect combination of carbs, protein, healthy fats, and vitamins and minerals.
 They can increase your energy levels and boost your metabolism, offering a long-term solution you won’t want to give up on even after you’ve lost your desired number of pounds, rather than a torturous weight loss diet you will get so sick of that you end up binging on junk foods.

-If you like smoothies you can read more at http://www.steadyhealth.com/articles/weight-loss-smoothies-can-boost-your-health
+If you like smoothies you can read more at https://www.steadyhealth.com/articles/weight-loss-smoothies-can-boost-your-health

 ## Examples

-You can check how app works here: https://play.google.com/store/apps/details?id=com.steadyhealth.wls
+You can check how app works here ...

 ## Testing